mk12/sicp/notes/lecture.md

 - We are already familiar with creating recursive procedures that, for example, calculate the sum of integers from $A$ to $B$.
 - What about the sum of the squares of the integers from $A$ to $B$?
 That's almost the same program!
 We don't like repetition.

-> Whenever you see yourself writing the same thing down more than once, there's something wrong and you shouldn't be doing it.
+> Now, wherever you see yourself writing the same thing down more than once, there's something wrong, and you shouldn't be doing it.
 And the reason is not because it's a waste of time to write something down more than once.
-It's because there's some idea here, a very simple idea....

-- It is crucial to divide problems up into as many pieces as is reasonable.
-We must be able to understand each in isolation.
+It's because there's some idea here ... whenever trying to make complicated systems and understand them, it's crucial to divide the things up into as many pieces as I can, each of which I understand separately. [@2a.p2]

 - No repetition means you only write it once, but also only understand and debug it once!
 - Any time you see things that are almost identical, think of an abstraction to cover them.
 - An _idiom_ is a common pattern in a language that is useful to know.
 In Lisp, we can give idioms names and abstract them.